-1 20 minutes, I will update on the availability of the next 2 party, if that's all right, on their -- to go a little bit earlier than scheduled.
-3 CHIEF COMMISSIONER MARION BULLER: You know 4 5 I like early.
+1 20 minutes, I will update on the availability of the next

+2 party, if that's all right, on their to go a little bit

+3 earlier than scheduled.

+4 CHIEF COMMISSIONER MARION BULLER: You know

+5 I like early.

 6 Sure.
-Let's take a 20-minute break and 7 we'll have an update at the end of that time.
+Let's take a 20-minute break and

+7 we'll have an update at the end of that time.
 Thank you.

-8 --- Upon recessing at 2:55 p.m./L'audience est suspendue à 9 14h55 10 --- Upon resuming at 3:20 p.m./L'audience est reprise à 11 15h20 12 MS. MEREDITH PORTER: Thank you.
-13 Chief Commissioner and Commissioners, the 14 next party that I would like to invite up to the podium 15 for their final submissions is from the Sioux Lookout 16 Collective.
-The representative for the Sioux Lookout 17 Collective is Ms. Darlene Angeconeb. ---SUBMISSIONS BY/SOUSMISSIONS PAR MS. DARLENE ANGECONEB 18 19 MS. DARLENE ANGECONEB: Bonjour.
-Darlene 20 (Speaking in Native language) My name is Angeconeb.
-21 Darlene Angeconeb, Caribou Clan, and I come from Lac Seul 22 First Nation, and I live in the town of Sioux Lookout, 23 Ontario.
+8 Upon recessing at 2:55 p.m./L'audience est suspendue à

+9 14h55

+10 Upon resuming at 3:20 p.m./L'audience est reprise à

+11 15h20

+12 MS. MEREDITH PORTER: Thank you.

+13 Chief Commissioner and Commissioners, the

+14 next party that I would like to invite up to the podium

+15 for their final submissions is from the Sioux Lookout

+16 Collective.
+The representative for the Sioux Lookout

+17 Collective is Ms. Darlene Angeconeb.

+18 SUBMISSIONS BY/SOUSMISSIONS PAR MS. DARLENE ANGECONEB

+19 MS. DARLENE ANGECONEB: Bonjour.
+Darlene

+20 Angeconeb.
+(Speaking in Native language) My name is

+21 Darlene Angeconeb, Caribou Clan, and I come from Lac Seul

+22 First Nation, and I live in the town of Sioux Lookout,

+23 Ontario.

 24 We sent in a PowerPoint.
-I don't know if 25 it's going to show.
+I don't know if

+25 it's going to show.
 Is it?
 Okay.

 1 I would like to acknowledge the territory 2 of the Algonquin people of Kitigan Zibi Anishinabeg First 3 Nation.
-I would also like to acknowledge the Elders, the Commissioners, and the families of missing and murdered 4 5 Indigenous women and girls.
-6 I will be delivering the presentation on behalf of the Sioux Lookout Collective.
-Sioux Lookout is 7 8 a small town located in Northwestern Ontario, five hours 9 north of Thunder Bay.
-Our Collective consists of Mayor Doug Lawrence from the Municipality of Sioux 10 Lookout; Jennifer Thomas, Executive Director of Nishnawbe-11 12 Gamik Friendship Centre; Tana Troniak, Executive Director of the First Step Women's Shelter.
-13 14 We originally applied for standing within 15 the National Inquiry for Missing and Murdered Indigenous Women and Girls under the Sioux Lookout Truth and 16

-18 Sioux Lookout Collective.

-Our presentation is a little bit different, and it tells the story of the area and it shows the many changes that occurred in the Town of Sioux Lookout.
-The presentation will also show you how the recent approaches can help achieve, make, and change for the better recent approaches that have a focus on reconciliation and well hopefully provide a hopeful message to the Inquiry.
+I would also like to acknowledge the Elders, the 4 Commissioners, and the families of missing and murdered 5 Indigenous women and girls.
+6 I will be delivering the presentation on 7 behalf of the Sioux Lookout Collective.
+Sioux Lookout is 8 a small town located in Northwestern Ontario, five hours 9 north of Thunder Bay.
+Our Collective consists of 10 Mayor Doug Lawrence from the Municipality of Sioux 11 Lookout; Jennifer Thomas, Executive Director of Nishnawbe 12 Gamik Friendship Centre; Tana Troniak, Executive Director 13 of the First Step Women's Shelter.
+14 We originally applied for standing within 15 the National Inquiry for Missing and Murdered Indigenous 16 Women and Girls under the Sioux Lookout Truth and 17 Reconciliation Committee, which in the process became the 18 Sioux Lookout Collective.
+19 Our presentation is a little bit different 20 and it tells the story of the area and it shows the many 21 changes that occurred in the Town of Sioux Lookout.
+The 22 presentation will also show you how the recent approaches 23 can help achieve, make, and change for the better recent approaches that have a focus on reconciliation and well hopefully provide a hopeful message to the Inquiry.